-Volatility in Commodity Prices
+Volatility in commodity prices

 In the spring of 2020, action by members of OPEC+ attempting to stabilize the oil market and a slow reaction by U.S. and global producers to reduce oil production at a rate sufficient to match the sharp economic slowdown caused by COVID-19, resulted in an oversupply of oil that caused WTI oil prices to fall to -\$37 per barrel on April 20, 2020.
-Following the April 20th low, WTI oil prices rebounded in the second half of 2020 and have averaged \$58 per barrel during first-quarter 2021 and averaged \$59 per barrel through April 2021.
+Following the April 20th low, WTI oil prices rebounded in the second half of 2020 and have averaged \$62 per barrel during the first half of 2021 and \$64 per barrel through July 2021.

 We maintain an active, multi-year commodity derivatives strategy to minimize commodity price volatility and support cash flows needed for operations.
-For 2021, we currently have oil derivatives in place for 6.1 million barrels at a weighted-average floor price of \$50.83 Brent per barrel.
-For 2022, we currently have oil derivatives in place for 4.9 million barrels at a weighted-average floor price of \$49.22 Brent per barrel.
+For 2021, we currently have WTI oil derivatives in place for 0.8 million barrels at a weighted-average floor price of \$68.16 WTI per barrel and Brent oil derivatives in place for 4.4 million barrels at a weighted-average floor price of \$51.84 Brent per barrel.
+For 2022, we currently have WTI oil derivatives in place for 3.8 million barrels at a weighted-average floor price of \$58.83 WTI per barrel and Brent oil derivatives in place for 5.7 million barrels at a weighted-average floor price of \$50.61 Brent per barrel.